 7 Tips for Beating Sleep Deprivation and Insomnia

-With the heavy stress of 2020 and the COVID-19 pandemic, many Kansans find themselves sleeping less and less.
+As the holidays hit, many Kansans find themselves sleeping less and less.
 How can you beat this and get a good night’s rest?

 Hectic, stressful lives can cause many of us to lose out on vital sleep.
 When we are sleep deprived, we often lose our patience, are groggy, have trouble remembering things, and we may be moody.